GalKJ/d0g3bl2/README.md

 # 😁 Welcome 😁

-Hi :wave: My name is Gal (they/them) and I'm a 🌱 growing software developer 🧑🏻‍💻
+Hi :wave: My name is Gal (they/them) and I'm a 🌱 growing software developer 🧑🏻‍💻 with 25 years experience in the theatre and film industries 🎭

 ---